tiredcoder/jovian-colab/docker/README.md

 We require several prerequisites for these notebooks to work: Node.js and IJavascript have to be installed; the client modules have to be build and installed; and the notebooks and configuration file have to copied from our Git repository's *'src/jupyter/notebook'* directory into the containers.
 We have automated these steps by modifying the JupyterLab container image.

 Both notebooks are available in the *'/home/jovyan/work/local'* directory of each JupyterLab instance.
-Proceed with the Fabric notebook in the first JupyterLab instance to continue this demo. **NOTE:** Any changes to the notebooks will *not* be saved (because we're using the container's local ephemeral storage).
-Download the notebooks using JupyterLab's GUI if you want to preserve the changes.
+Proceed with the Fabric notebook in the first JupyterLab instance to continue this demo. **NOTE:** Any changes to the notebooks will be *temporarily* preserved (i.e. we are mounting the host's *'./docker/jupyter/jupyter-data/notebook/<instance>* directory inside of the container, but we remove this directory when the demo is stopped).

 ## Optional: Start an external JupyterLab (and an IPFS node client)
 The JupypterLab instances above run on the same server and have direct access to Fabric and IPFS (all containers are part of the same network).
 We can add another JupyterLab instance that's running on our local system and that connects to organization A.